phydesmith/WeathersmithFX/README.md

 This is a JavaFX weather app.
 You enter in the zip code, which resolves against the previously mentioned GeosmithAPI for geo-points.
 These are then sent to the weather.gov API and the current forecast is retrieved.

+To run you may need to use the javafx:run maven plugin.